XiangkunYe/EC601_Tweepy/README.md

 first, change it into your own directory.

 Have fun with them!
-If you find any bugs, please tell me, if you are professor or TA, please give me a good grade!
+If you find any bugs`, please tell me, if you are professor or TA, please give me a good grade!